-

 Objectives

-With this curricular unit, students will be able to identify and analyze the relationships between politics and communication, namely the evolution of systems due to communication phenomena, as in the various democratic systems to be studied.
-Students will deepen their skills and gain new skills to act in changing socio-political processes through interaction with the mass media.
+With this course unit, students will be able to identify and analyse the relationships between politics and communication, particularly the evolution of systems driven by communicational phenomena, as observed in various democratic systems under study.
+Students will deepen their competences and acquire new skills to engage with socio-political processes undergoing change through interaction with the mass media

 -